Stairway to Heaven: Sunset Sound mix

-A different version of this song by Led Zeppelin is on the remastered deluxe two-CD version of Led Zeppelin IV.
-Titled "Stairway to Heaven (Sunset Sound Mix)", it was recorded on 5 December 1970, at Island Studio, No. 1, in London with engineer Andy Johns and assistant engineer Diggs.
-This version runs 8:04, two seconds longer than the original version.
+A slightly different version of this song by Led Zeppelin is included on the remastered deluxe two-CD version of Led Zeppelin IV titled "Stairway to Heaven (Sunset Sound Mix)".
+Page, along with Peter Grant and Andy Johns, had originally mixed the album at Sunset Sound in Los Angeles.
+Unhappy with the results, Page created the final mix of the album soon after at Island Studios in London.
+The Sunset Studio version runs 8:04, two seconds longer than the original version.
+It is noted by Jones and Page that the Sunset mix is muddier, and also guitar heavy.

 Success and legacy

 "Stairway to Heaven" is often rated among the greatest rock songs of all time.
 Music journalist Stephen Davis wrote that the 1971 song ascended to "anthemic" status within two years.
 Page recalled, "I knew it was good.
 I didn't know it was going to become like an anthem, but I did know it was the gem of the album, sure."

 "Stairway to Heaven" continues to top radio lists of the greatest rock songs, including a 2006 Guitar World readers poll of greatest guitar solos.
 On the 20th anniversary of the original release of the song, it was announced via US radio sources that the song had logged an estimated 2,874,000 radio plays.
 As of 2000, the song had been broadcast on radio over three million times.
 In 1990, a Tampa Bay, Florida, area station (then WKRL) kicked off its all-Led Zeppelin format by playing "Stairway to Heaven" for 24 hours straight.
 It is also the biggest-selling single piece of sheet music in rock history, with an average of 15,000 copies yearly.
 In total, over one million copies have been sold.

 The band never authorised the song to be edited for single release, despite pressure from Atlantic Records.
 Page told Rolling Stone in 1975, "We were careful to never release it as a single", which forced buyers to buy the entire album.

 In 2004, Rolling Stone magazine put it at number 31 on their list of "The 500 Greatest Songs of All Time", then number 61 in 2021.
 On 29 January 2009, Guitar World magazine rated Jimmy Page's guitar solo the best of the publication's 100 Greatest Guitar Solos in Rock and Roll History.